guptam/kylo-docs-test/KyloDeveloperGuide.rst

     $ mvn clean install

-**TIP:** For faster maven builds you can run in offline mode by typing:
+**TIP:** For faster Maven builds you can run in offline mode by typing:

     "mvn clean install -o".